cs0320-s25/term-project-yc-sab-yq-yuk/README.md

 We have implemented an extensive testing suite, including backend unit tests, Postman tests for API endpoints, and frontend-backend integration tests.

 - **Backend unit tests** for the recommendation and trending services are located in `server/map/map-server/src/test/java/com/map/service`.
-- **Postman tests** covering the full recommendation flow can be found in `server/bruno-map-rec.postman_collection.json`.
+- **Postman tests** covering the full recommendation flow can be found in `server/bruno-map-nonrec.postman_collection.json` and `server/bruno-map-rec.postman_collection.json`.
 - **Frontend-backend integration tests** are available in `client/tests/e2e`. - `npx playwright test App.spec.ts --workers 1`

 In addition to automated testing, our team has conducted thorough manual testing by interacting with the app to verify expected behaviors.